 - 1. Take-home examinations should be turned in by the announced deadline.
 Our policy is strict and decrees that no late take-home examinations will be accepted. - 2.
 All answers to take-home examinations, midterm, and the final must be neatly and clearly written.
 The grader is the final judge of what is legible and may request specific students to type their work. - 3.
 Collective and cooperative work on take-home examinations is strongly encouraged.
 However, any take-home examination must be written up separately by the owner of it.
-Additionally, any take-home examination must contain the list of the fellow students with whom the work was done under the heading "List of Collaborators".

-Notice that students are encouraged to work together.
+Additionally, any take-home examination must contain the list of the fellow students with whom the work was done under the heading "List of Collaborators". - Notice that students are encouraged to work together.
 However, this does not extend to outsiders under any circumstances!
 The cooperative work permit is for your fellow students only.
 If I catch instances of a student getting his/her homework done by an outside third party (with or without compensation), I will pursue this with all the disciplinary regulations available.
-In that regard, notice that these are not homework assignments but take-home examinations.
-Thus, according to YÖK regulations, they are subject to disciplinary practices.

-4. During physical midterm and final examinations (and their make-up examinations if granted), all students are to prove their identity (via a formal id card) and sign the attendance sheet, which will be taken by the proctor(s) of the examination.
+Indeed, notice that these are not homework assignments but take-home examinations.
+Thus, according to YÖK regulations, they are subject to disciplinary practices. - 4.
+During physical midterm and final examinations (and their make-up examinations if granted), all students are to prove their identity (via a formal id card) and sign the attendance sheet, which will be taken by the proctor(s) of the examination.
 At the end of the examination, every student (whose name appears on the attendance sheet) has to turn in their work.
-Failure to do so counts as a violation of rules (Kural İhlali) and would result in the draft of the so-called Kural İhlal Tutanağı that may result in disciplinary consequences.
+Failure to do so counts as a violation of rules (Kural İhlali) and would result in the draft of the so-called Kural İhlal Tutanağı that may result in disciplinary consequences.3 - 5.
+Make-up exams are granted only in case of a valid and documented reason.
+Absence in exams without any valid and documented excuse will result in a grade of 0 from that exam.

-On the other hand, during online midterm and final examinations (and their make-up examinations if granted), the attendance sheet will be taken by the proctor(s) of the examination using the Zoom participation list.
+3On the other hand, during online midterm and final examinations and their make-up examinations if granted (in case that online examinations are needed and demanded by the Sabancı University), the attendance sheet will be taken by the proctor(s) of the examination using the Zoom participation list.
 That is why every student has to join the Zoom meeting of the examination with their formal "sabanciuniv.edu" email account.
+Students are not allowed to utilize other email accounts unless explicitly permitted by the instructor.
 Students' ids will be recorded (into the online Zoom meeting recording) by asking them to show their faces and formal id cards to the camera.
 In furtherance, during online midterm and final examinations (and their make-up examinations if granted), the webcam of the student must always be on.
 Otherwise, the examination at hand will be void.
-At the end of the examination, every student (whose name appears in the Zoom participation list) has to turn in their work.
+At the end of the examination, every student (whose name appears on the Zoom participation list) has to turn in their work.
 Failure to email the exam paper to the instructor and/or proctor counts as a violation of rules (Kural İhlali) and would result in the draft of the so-called Kural İhlal Tutanağı that may result in disciplinary consequences.